JoseMMorales/BootSass/README.md

-# Description
+# BootSass
 Who would like to use CSS Superpower??
 Just implement your website with [Sass](https://sass-lang.com/).

-I gave it a shot with my bootstrap project and I fell in love with [SCSS](https://sass-lang.com/documentation/syntax), as this is a really good practice of how to organize your CSS for different pages and features.
+I gave it a shot with my bootstrap project, and I fell in love with [SCSS](https://sass-lang.com/documentation/syntax), as this is a really good practice of how to organize your CSS for different pages and features.
 I sticked to the basic level of Sass which is incrementing efficiency re-using mixins, assigning variables, creating Partials and building nesting trees for a clear understanding on how my stylesheets work.

 ## Further clarification of Basics: